bockph/libdl/README.md

 ```
 Problems that may Occur
 ---------------------------
-in the Top Level CMakeLists.txt -march=native is set as CXX Flag, this causes problems for some processors
+in the Top Level CMakeLists.txt -march=native is set as CXX Flag, this causes problems for some processors resulting in SIGSEVs

 Example Applications: